knpuniversity/symfony2-series/knpu/episode1/controller.md

 Now our browser displays the JSON string.

 ***TIP
-There is also a `JsonResponse`_ object that makes this even easier.
+There is also a [JsonResponse][JsonResponse] object that makes this even easier.
 ***

 Wait.
 There *is* one problem.
 By using my browser's developer tools, I can